2026 FutureProof Program

 Brayden Whitton, PhD Student, University of Waikato (New Zealand)

-Facilitator: Appita YPN
+Facilitator: TBC, Appita YPN

-Speaker: Ardi Sastrohartoyo, Manufacturing & EHSQ Manager, Kemira (Australia)
+Guest Speakers: Ardi Sastrohartoyo, Manufacturing & EHSQ Manager, Kemira (Australia)

 This interactive Xchange Roundtable invites young professionals to explore how purpose-led leadership can shape sustainable performance and build people resilience in the pulp, paper and packaging sector.
 Participants will work in small groups to unpack real workplace challenges and identify the capabilities future leaders will need to thrive.